trondreitan/egg_chick_intervals/README.md

 A help text is shown when calling the program without input arguments.
 This also shows the available options.

-The program uses the hydrasub library, found at http://folk.uio.no/hydrasub.
+The program uses the Hydrasub library, found at http://folk.uio.no/hydrasub, but a packed copy of that library is found here.
 This library will later be moved to Github.